ra-jeev/write-assist-ai/README.md

 * Expand selected text (make it verbose)
 * Shorten selected text (make it concise)
 * Accept or reject the rewritten text
-* Support for markdown, LaTeX, quarto and plain text files
+* Support for markdown, LaTeX, quarto, typst and plain text files

 You can modify the existing actions (including their prompt), or add new ones through the extension's settings.